Home » All Recipes » Bread and Baked Goods » Pan De Yuca (Gluten-Free Cheese Bread)

 • Shape the dough into balls and freeze before baking.
 Bake straight from frozen, adding just a few minutes to the oven time, for fresh bread anytime.

-Store: Best eaten fresh but leftovers can be stored in an airtight container for up to 5 days in the refrigerator.
-Reheat in a 350 F oven or over medium heat in a skillet until warm if needed.
+Store: Best enjoyed fresh, but leftovers will keep in an airtight container in the fridge for up to 5 days.
+Warm them in a 350°F oven or in a skillet over medium heat.

 Nutrition & Macros